 The Levelling is set in this decade though it has the realism and the colour palette of the 70s or 80s – I wouldn’t have been surprised to see kids on Raleigh Choppers cycling past, off for an unsupervised day in the woods.
 The rains have long since stopped but the scenery still has that dull, damp look where nothing has really dried out and no one has really moved on despite their best attempts.
 Everyone is in wellies and spattered trousers and practical knitwear, trudging across mud-streaked yards.

-The measuredly downbeat performances from Ellie Kendrick and David Troughton are quietly impressive, with Kendrick shining like a star.
-Despite the occasional interlude from James, their neighbours and a lone lorry driver, this is pretty much a two-hander between Clover and Aubrey, as they try to find a way to move forward as they’re all the other has left.
+The measuredly downbeat performances from Ellie Kendrick and David Troughton are quietly impressive, with Kendrick shining like a far-off star.
+Despite the occasional interlude from James, their neighbours and a lone lorry driver, this is a two-hander between Clover and Aubrey, as they try to find a way to move forward as they’re all the other has left.

 There’s a slight predictability about the ending (Tolstoy may have said that each unhappy family is unhappy in its own way, though actually films about family struggles often seem to pan out the same) but the perfectly positioned half-silent heartbreak, and the assured direction, more than make up for that.